MileHacker Logo

 • A simple "Nǐ hǎo" (hello) and a nod indicate respect.

-• Modest dress, with shoulders and knees covered, is generally appropriate, notably at places of worship.
+• Modest dress, with shoulders and knees covered, is generally appropriate, particularly at holy places.

 • Patience and a smile, especially given language differences, facilitate communication.